Is Your Win Rate Accurate? If Not, You’re Leaving Money on the Table.

 For instance, let’s say you receive 100 chargebacks in a month:

-You believe you stand a shot at winning 40 of these disputes.
+You believe you stand a shot at winning 40 of these claims.
 You fight them and ultimately win 20 of the original 100.

 You NEED an Accurate Win Rate

 It’s important to take an aggressive stance against chargebacks to protect your win rate and your chargeback ratio.
-That said, you can’t simply dispute all chargebacks that come your way.
+That said, you can’t simply challenge all chargebacks that come your way.

 At Chargebacks911®, we trace all chargebacks to one of three fundamental sources: merchant error, criminal fraud, and friendly fraud.
 You can’t fight chargebacks legitimately filed as a result of merchant error or criminal fraud; it’s your responsibility to maintain practices that prevent these chargebacks from happening.
 However, you can and should fight friendly fraud chargebacks.